-November is National Family Caregivers Month.
-It’s a great time to focus on the hard work and sacrifices millions of family caregivers make every day, dedicating their time and energy to taking care of their loved ones.
-Although the role of family caregiver is critical, it can take its toll.
-Taking care of a loved one who is too ill to independently manage is often physically and emotionally stressful.
+Family caregivers work hard every day, dedicating their time and energy to taking care of their loved ones.
+Although the role of family caregiver is critical, it is often physically and emotionally stressful.
 The demands of the job can seem never-ending.
 It can feel impossible to balance the demands of caregiving while working and taking care of other family and household responsibilities.
 Additionally, it can be lonely and isolating, with little to no free time.
 Often, friends slowly move on.
 And caregivers may neglect their own health.
-What makes caregiving even harder?
-The chronic stress leads to an increased likelihood of caregivers developing their own, sometimes serious, health issues.
+Additionally, the chronic stress leads to an increased likelihood of caregivers developing their own, sometimes serious, health issues.
 Can caregiving make you sick?
 Yes!

 Are you a family caregiver?
 You’re not alone!